FPGAArcade/replay_webdocs/docs/guide/replay1/sd-setup.md

 The Replay loads cores at boot time from an SD card.
 A class 10 or faster card is recommended, with sizes up to 200GB tested.
-The card should be formatted with either the FAT32 or exfat.
+The card should be formatted with either the FAT32 or exfat file system.
 As FAT32 has a 4GB file size limitation, the use of exfat is recommended.

 ::: tip Note